-I’ve just spent two fabulous weeks based in Saint Severin southern France – this delicious green salad with a walnut oil and Roquefort cheese dressing became our daily go-to dinner starter and is named in its honour.
-Eating out in France isn’t quite what it used to be, their culinary supremacy is no longer something to be taken for granted, but their produce markets are still quite fantastic and can still teach us a thing or two.
-We bought delicious, lush, frilly leaved lettuce, local walnut oil, creamy Roquefort and flavoursome apple cider vinegar to create this salad which the family insisted that I make pretty much every evening.
-Try it and you’ll understand why.
+We’ve just spent two fabulous weeks based in Saint Severin, southern France – this delicious green salad with a walnut oil and Roquefort cheese dressing became our daily go-to dinner starter and is named in its honour.
+Eating out in France isn’t quite what it used to be, their culinary supremacy is no longer something to be taken for granted, but their produce markets are still quite fantastic and can teach us a thing or two.
+We bought delicious, lush, frilly leaved lettuce, local walnut oil, creamy Roquefort and flavoursome apple cider vinegar from the Friday market in Riberac to create this salad which the family insisted that I make pretty much every evening.
+Try it, and you’ll understand why.
 The quality of each individual ingredient and the care with which it is prepared is what raises it from the ordinary to the sublime – good news too if you grow your own lettuce!

 You will need…